Community Organizations in Jakarta

 Though every attempt is made to keep this listing as up to date as possible, please remember that by nature the expatriate community is transient with new members arriving and old members leaving literally every day.
-If you are aware of any errors in the material please send us an email.
+If you are aware of any needed updates for these expat community organizations, please send us an email.

 Support group for family members of alcoholics.

 A coalition of various groups involved in or concerned with mixed marriages domiciled both within and outside Indonesia, working to change legislation that affects mixed-marriage couples.

 American women's social organization.
 See also AWA publications.

 Social organization of women from ASEAN member nations.

 Women's social organization for women who speak Spanish.
 Formerly named the Spanish Speaking Women's Club.

 Social Organization for citizens of Belgium and Luxemburg.

 Active Boy Scouts and Cub Scouts organizations exist at most international schools including JIS, BIS and AIS.
 Call the Jakarta Intercultural School activities office for more information.
 Tel.
 769-2555, Pattimura campus 720-0536.

 There are a number of social bridge days and nights through various community organizations and social clubs.
 Groups are often looking for some players.
 Make it known at the American Club or through your community groups that you belong to, and you'll be able to find other players.